statebacked/docs/docs/examples/email-automation.md

 You can also play with a live version of this example [here](https://examples-state-backed.vercel.app/).

-Check out this quick video walk through or read on for more detils.
+Check out this quick video walk through or read on for more details.

 <iframe
     width="560"